 Why are we doing this?
 What will we do?
 When will we do it?
 How will we measure our success?
 How much time / money will it take?
 Who's Accountable?
 1. High Quality Environment/Safe and Strong Communities Silver Hill - support to external solicitors, as necessary, in relation to a) Section 106 agreement b) Compulsory Purchase Order c) other associated matters.
-In accordance with the Project Plan.
+Section 106 and CPO made by June 2008.
+Other matters - in accordance with the Project Plan.
 Programme dates for input met.
 External Solicitors' fees met by developer: Internal input 20 days.
 Howard Bone/ Stephen Whetnall 2.
-Legislative Requirement Assist Strategic Planning in preparation of Local Development Framework.
-Core Strategy - Preferred Options Autumn 2008, Pre- submission plan early 2009.
-LDF adopted without successful challenge Estimate 20 days each year Fiona Sutherland/ Howard Bone 3.
+Legislative Requirement Assist Strategic Planning in preparation of Local Development Framework. g in preparation Core Strategy - I Estimate 20 days each year Fiona Sutherland/ Howard Bone 3.
 An Efficient and Effective Council/Legislative requirement.
-Continued input into contract arrangements for IT software system to support Housing Choice Based Lettings project (jointly with East Hants DC).
+Continued input into contract arrangements for IT software system to support Housing Choice Based Lettings project (jointly with Havant BC and East Hants DC).
 April 2007 onwards, in accordance with project timetable.
 Contracts completed within time limits without challenge.
 15 days.
 Mia Scott 4.
-Safe and Strong Communities Assist in procurement process for moving CCTV control room and reequipping as necessary (including advising on tendering, and completion of contract documentation).
+Safe and Strong Communities Assist in procurement process for moving CCTV control room and re- equipping as necessary (including advising on tendering, and completion of contract documentation).
 Within nine months of decision on issues being made Contracts let within specified time periods 35 days Mia Scott 5.
-An Efficient and Effective Council Implement Electronic Document and Records Management System (EDRMS) in a) Licensing and b) Legal (Debt Recovery). a) by September 2008 b) by March 2009.
-System implemented and in operation use. a) 8 days b) 8 days. a) John Myall b) Tracey Wilson
+An Efficient and Effective Council An Efficient and Implement Electronic Document and System implemented and in operation use. a) 8 days b) 8 days. a) John Myall b) Tracey Wilson